uditsharma29/llm_training_data_pipeline/README.md

 1.  **Extraction (`scripts/extract_from_repo.py`)**:
     -   Simulates processing a raw source, in this case a repository of Python code (`data/raw_code_repo/`).
     -   It uses a **context-aware, two-pass static analysis** to create self-contained, runnable code snippets.
 The first pass gathers all file-level imports and global constants.
-    -   The second pass uses a memory-efficient streaming parser to extract individual functions, then prepends the file-level context to each one.
+    -   The second pass uses a memory-efficient streaming parser to extract individual functions.
+    -   **Advanced Chunking for Large Functions:** If a function's source code exceeds a size threshold (e.g., 2MB), it is automatically broken down into smaller, logical code chunks (loops, conditionals, etc.).
+A new, specific prompt is then programmatically generated for each chunk.
+This turns a single, low-quality data point into multiple, high-quality, focused ones.
     -   The output is a structured `.jsonl` file of `{prompt, completion}` pairs, where the docstring is the prompt and the full, context-aware code snippet is the completion.

 2.  **LLM-Powered Refinement (Simulation) (`scripts/simulate_llm_refinement.py`)**: